The Best Kerosene Heaters: Portable and Powerful Ways to Keep Warm

-Has trouble lighting after extensive usage.
-Some complaints about unresponsive customer service.
+- Has trouble lighting after extensive usage

 With powerful heat from 23,800 BTUs of output, it can run from eight to 12 hours on a single tank of fuel.
 Projects its heat in a 360-degree radius.

-Does not allow you to manually light with a match or long lighter.
+- Does not allow you to manually light with a match or long lighter

 Why Trust Us

-Dyna-Glo is a trusted company that manufactures a range of home and commercial grade heaters for all purposes, including kerosene heaters, gas forced air heaters, gas radiant heaters, and natural gas heaters.
+Dyna Glo is a trusted company that manufactures a range of home and commercial grade heaters for all purposes, including kerosene heaters, gas forced air heaters, gas radiant heaters, and natural gas heaters.
 The company also manufactures an impressive range of grills and smokers.

 Dura Heat is a top brand of World Marketing of America, Inc. The company has been specializing in heating products for over 35 years, with over 12,000 North American retail partners.
 In addition to kerosene heaters, Dura Heat also produces electric heaters, natural gas radiant heaters, forced air heaters, and more.